ezhes/OSXMessageProxy/Pods/BlueSocket/README.md

 ### Listen on a socket (TCP/UNIX).

 To use **BlueSocket** to listen for an connection on a socket the following API is provided:
-- `listen(on port: Int, maxBacklogSize: Int = Socket.SOCKET_DEFAULT_MAX_BACKLOG)`
+- `listen(on port: Int, maxBacklogSize: Int = Socket.SOCKET_DEFAULT_MAX_BACKLOG, allowPortReuse: Bool = true)`
 The first parameter `port`, is the port to be used to listen on.
 The second parameter, `maxBacklogSize` allows you to set the size of the queue holding pending connections.
 The function will determine the appropriate socket configuration based on the `port` specified.
 For convenience on macOS, the constant `Socket.SOCKET_MAX_DARWIN_BACKLOG` can be set to use the maximum allowed backlog size.
 The default value for all platforms is `Socket.SOCKET_DEFAULT_MAX_BACKLOG`, currently set to *50*.
 For server use, it may be necessary to increase this value.
+To allow the reuse of the listening port, set `allowPortReuse` to `true`.
+If set to `false`, a error will occur if you attempt to listen on a port already in use.
+The `DEFAULT` behavior is to `allow` port reuse.
 - `listen(on path: String, maxBacklogSize: Int = Socket.SOCKET_DEFAULT_MAX_BACKLOG)`
 This API can only be used with the `.unix` protocol family.
 The first parameter `path`, is the path to be used to listen on.
 The second parameter, `maxBacklogSize` allows you to set the size of the queue holding pending connections.
 The function will determine the appropriate socket configuration based on the `port` specified.
 For convenience on macOS, the constant `Socket.SOCKET_MAX_DARWIN_BACKLOG` can be set to use the maximum allowed backlog size.
 The default value for all platforms is `Socket.SOCKET_DEFAULT_MAX_BACKLOG`, currently set to *50*.
 For server use, it may be necessary to increase this value.